-If you’ve got a coal BBQ make sure you’ve got plenty of coal and know how long it’ll take for your BBQ to heat up when you start up the fire.
-Some coal BBQs can take as long as 60 minutes to get hot, so factor that in to your cooking times.
+If you’ve got a coal BBQ make sure you’ve got plenty of coal, and check how long it’ll take for your BBQ to heat up.
+Some coal BBQs can take as long as 60 minutes to get hot, so make sure you factor that in to your cooking times.

-Depending on the size of your party, and the temperature on the day, you’ll probably need a few bags of ice to keep the drinks cool and store the meat on before you’re ready to cook it.
-You can also use your ice to make slushies for the kids or an ice cold sangria for the grown-ups.
-You’ll always be able to find a use for ice, and even if you think you have enough, it’s likely you might run out.
+TOP TIP: You’ll probably need a few bags of ice to keep the drinks cool – you can also use your ice to make slushies for the kids or an ice cold sangria for the grown-ups.

 One of our favourite ways to make a beautiful BBQ space is to throw a few bay leaves on the grill while it’s heating up – if you’re under a veranda or pergola, it’ll give a delicious smell to get your guests’ mouths watering.